erebys-2/fire_burdened/README.txt

 ===============================================================
 NO FILES MAY BE REDISTRIBUTED WITHOUT EXPLICIT PERMISSION.
-ASSETS MAY NOT BE REUSED.
+ASSETS MAY NOT BE REUSED FOR UNRELATED PROJECTS.
 CODE MAY BE REFERENCED AND REPURPOSED.
 ===============================================================